Could've Been Me

-"Could've Been Me" is a song written by Reed Nielsen and Monty Powell, and performed by American country music artist Billy Ray Cyrus.
-It was released in July 1992 as the second single from his multi-platinum selling debut album, Some Gave All.
-The song reached number 2 on the U.S. Hot Country Singles & Tracks chart, and it also reached number 1 on the Canadian RPM Country Tracks chart.
+"Could've Been Me" is a song written by Reed Nielsen and Monty Powell, and recorded by American country music artist Billy Ray Cyrus.
+It was released in July 1992 by Mercury Records as the second single from his multi-platinum selling debut album, Some Gave All (1992).
+The song reached number 2 on the US Hot Country Singles & Tracks chart, and it also reached number 1 on the Canadian RPM Country Tracks chart.
 It was the follow-up to the number 1 song, "Achy Breaky Heart".

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, calling it a "flair of Springsteen-ish style."
 She states to "look for the multiformat ball to keep on rolling."

 Music video

-The music video was directed by Marc Ball and produced by Kitty Moon, and premiered in mid-1992.
+The music video for "Could've Been Me" was directed by Marc Ball and produced by Kitty Moon, and premiered in mid-1992.